About me

 Historical Writing

-I have published five novels set in early medieval Europe.
+I have published six novels set in early medieval Europe.
 I research, elaborate and imagine into the gaps of what is known about real medieval women who receive, at best, a few lines in a medieval chronicle.
 My research draws on history, medieval literature, medieval artefacts and maps and on the surviving remnants of medieval sites.

 My first novel, Almodis: The Peaceweaver, set in 11th century France and Spain, was published in 2011.
 It was shortlisted for the Impress Prize for New Fiction and the Rome Film Festival Book Initiative, and received a Santander Research Award.
-My second novel, The Viking Hostage, set in 10th century France and Wales, was published by Impress Books in 2014 and topped the Amazon Australia bestseller list in historical fiction.
-I was awarded a 2015 Literature Wales Bursary for work on my Conquest trilogy, set in 12th century Wales, England and Normandy – Daughter of the Last King, The Drowned Court, and The Anarchy.
-My novels are published by Meanda Books.
+My second novel, The Viking Hostage, set in 10th century France and Wales, was published in 2014 and topped the Amazon Australia bestseller list in historical fiction.
+These two standalone novels focus on two generations of the La Marche family in the Occitan-speaking region of medieval France.

 I received an Authors’ Foundation Award from the Society of Authors for a biography on three medieval sisters, entitled Three Female Lords, which is my other current writing project.